AnnahNokutheza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root” and 3 lines after them in the file
+Display all the lines in the file